mitranim/gorun/readme.md

 The standard `go run` command works for single files, but not directories.
 Using `go build` in development quickly gets annoying.
 With this tool, you just `gorun .`.

-When developing a long-running program, like a server, you typically want it to rerun on code changes.
-Other similar tools, like [`realize`](https://github.com/oxequa/realize), come with an **earth-shattering** amount of bells and whistles and unwanted features.
+When developing a long-running program, like a server, you typically want to rerun on code changes.
+Other tools exist, like [`realize`](https://github.com/oxequa/realize), but they have an **earth-shattering** amounts of bells and whistles and unwanted features.
 I just want to watch and rerun!
 Silently, too!

+Differences from `realize`:

+  * small and simple
+  * no extraneous logging
+  * no config files
+  * no garbage in working directory
+  * no background CPU usage, or very little of it
+  * doesn't mess with file paths in error reports

 ## Installation